anegg0/doc.palm.readthedocs/docs/Get-Started/Tokens.md

 ## Use the bridge

 The Palm bridge can be used to transfer tokens between the Palm network and Ethereum.
-When assets are transferred from Ethereum to Palm, the bridge will top up the depositer's account with a small amount of PALM.
+When assets are transferred from Ethereum to Palm, the bridge will top up the depositor's account with a small amount of PALM.

 Palm provides the following environment-specific bridges: